 Marvel at the Street Art Tour of Melbourne

 The central area of Melbourne is home to one of the most famous collections of street art in the world.
-The city was actually named the “Stencil Capital of the World” in the early 2000’s due to the huge number of stencil artworks the alleyways of the Central Business District had to show.
+The city was actually named the “Stencil Capital of the World” in the early 2000’s.
+This is due to the huge number of stencil artworks the alleyways of the Central Business District had to show.

-Since then, the canvas of the city has proved ever-changing and ever-growing, with new murals and stencils cropping up all across the CBD.
+Since then, the canvas of the city has proved ever-changing and ever-growing.
+New murals and stencils are always cropping up all across the CBD.

-There are mixed views on street art across the world, with some saying it is simply “mindless vandalism” and others viewing it as a necessity of urban life.
-One thing that can’t be argued, however, is how many colors the murals of Melbourne bring to the city, brightening up the darkest alleys and forming the beautiful Melbourne Mural Trail.
+There are mixed views on street art across the world.
+With some saying it is simply “mindless vandalism” and others viewing it as a necessity of urban life.
+One thing that can’t be argued is how many colors the murals of Melbourne bring to the city.
+They brighten up the darkest alleys and form the beautiful Melbourne Mural Trail.

 In order to view the many murals spread throughout the city, you can either take a paid tour of Melbourne’s street art or simply walk the route yourself for free.
 If you do plan on walking the route of Melbourne’s CBD, we recommend wearing comfortable shoes and taking your time.